bin-cli/bin-cli/README.md

 └── ...
 ```

-The scripts can be written in any language, or can even be compiled binaries.
-Here is a simple `bin/hello` shell script:
+The scripts can be written in any language, or can even be compiled binaries, as long as they are executable (`chmod +x`).
+Here is a very simple `bin/hello` shell script:

 ```bash
 #!/bin/sh